mia-platform-marketplace/open-ai-showcase/README.md

 # OpenAI Showcase

+> ⚠️ Warning: This repository is no longer maintained.

 ## Summary

 This is an example of frontend application that allows to ask to Open AI some questions or write something ( like source code, YAML, scripts...).